kimchitsigai/Articles-and-Tutorials/exim_send-only_mail_server.md

 ## Test Your Mail Configuration

-At this juncture, let's send a test email, to make sure everything is configured correctly, by issuing the following command: (substituting `someone@somedomain.tld` for a valid, external email address):
+Send a test email, to make sure everything is configured correctly, by issuing the following command: (substituting `someone@somedomain.tld` for a valid, external email address):

 	echo "This is a test." | mail -s Testing someone@somedomain.tld